CRISPR/Cas9 Gene Editing

 - harvesting of embryos from euthanized donors

-- microinjection of investigator’s gRNA + Cas9 mRNA (+ donor DNA repair template) or CRISPR/Cas9 plasmid DNA into 1-cell stage mouse embryos
+- microinjection or electroporation of investigator’s gRNA + Cas9 protein (+ donor DNA repair template) into 1-cell stage mouse embryos

 - surgically transfer all embryos that survive the injection process into the oviducts of pseudopregnant foster mothers